 10am.
 Earliest check-in, 3pm.
 Both are flexible, subject to availability.

-Rates include a daily continental breakfast.
+Rates include a daily a continental breakfast hamper but exclude the buffet breakfast in the café (£9 a head).
 There’s a two-night minimum for stays including a Saturday night.

 The West Country is woven into the fabric of the Yard in Bath, which is furnished with fabrics and wallcoverings from Gloucestershire-based Lewis & Wood as well as a local Bath upholsterer.